-Signat (attach additional sheet if necessary)
+ure of Contractor (attach additional she et if necessary)

 Details S of Conviction(s)

-Name Name of Felon(s):Date:
+Name of Felon(s): Datach additional she ate: et if necessary)

 C. felony ed by the following individual(s) who has/have been convicted of a

 OR

 Signat ure of Contractor: Date :

-В. My firm is not owned nor operated by anyone who has been convicted of a felony.
+В. My firm is not owned nor ope erated by anyone who has been co onvicted of a felony.

 OR

 S Signature of Contractor Date

 A. My firm is a publicly-held corporation, therefore, this reporting requirement is not applicable.

 Please sign only one: